🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Average Sailboat Speeds

-Most people use sailboats because they savor the practice of harnessing the wind, not because they expect to go all that fast.
+Most people use sailboats to savor the practice of harnessing the wind, not because they expect to go very fast.

 The average cruising sailboat, such as a celebrated Island Packet 420, will sail along at an average speed of between 8 and 12 MPH under most decent circumstances.